The Catalpa Project

 To support our work, CCA conducted a successful 'Catalpa Phase II' major donor campaign to recruit “Catalpa Founding Sponsors” for our work moving forward.
 Our founding sponsors include Palladium Foundation, Western Colorado Community Foundation/Dave & Mary Wood Fund, Chris and Connie Jouflas Family Foundation, Grand Junction Subaru, Chevron, Morris & Tonsfeldt CPAs and Carlson Vineyards collectively contributing over $75,000 to the project.

-Programs will be designed to bring largely under-served high school youth to the camp for leadership development and STEM-based outdoor education programs both during the school year and the summer break.
+The programs are designed to bring largely under-served high school youth to the camp for leadership development and STEM-based outdoor education programs both during the school year and the summer break.
 In addition, we will partner with CMU to provide an outdoor learning lab for weed mitigation and native plant restoration activities.
 Finally, 'Catalpa Phase III' will provide in-field training to District 51 teachers for conducting STEM-based environmental education in an outdoor setting.

 For more information about the Catalpa Project or to learn how you can support this exciting program, please see our recent press release or send an email with the subject line "Catalpa" to email@example.com.